Operational Efficiency

 What OWI does.

 OWI maps operational reality before a decision is made.
-We surface where work duplicates, where tools and licences cost more than they return, and where steps exist only out of habit, so you can take out waste instead of taking out people.
+We surface where work duplicates, where tools and licences cost more than they return, and where steps exist only out of habit, so you take out waste instead of people.

 Who it's for.

-Organizations facing a board-mandated or CFO-driven cost-reduction target that want evidence-based decisions instead of across-the-board cuts.
+Organizations facing a board- or CFO-driven cost-reduction target that want evidence-based decisions instead of across-the-board cuts.

 What the model captures.